LasseStiefel/Anchor-Winch-Remote/README.md

 Using time to meassure the distance would be the easiest however, since the winch spins a bit longer after releasing the button and not always spinning at constant speeds, this method would probably be fairly inaccurate.

+Hence, measuring how much chain is layed in one revolution and then counting the revolution after would always be accurate.
+This comes with the drawback that a sensor will have to be installed in the rough enviroment of a chain locker.
+Writing the code for this method is however fairly simple and quickly implemented.
+Because of chainging light situations and the dirt present in the locker I would opt for the Hall sensor being more reliable and longlasting than the Infrared sensor in this scenario.